 The target audience is high school students who are involved in their MSA or students who want to strengthen their leadership skills.
 The program meets monthly.

-If you have any further questions about Project SALAM feel free to contact the program manager, Aya Hasan at (708) 307-8490 or email@example.com
+If you have any further questions about Project SALAM feel free to contact the program manager, Ahmed Mizyed at 708-655-5669 or Ahmed.email@example.com